outofmbufs/tokenizer/README.md

  - Automatically creates a `TokenID` Enum type from all of the token names given (e.g., the 'WHITESPACE', 'IDENTIFIER', etc above).
  - Defines a `Token` object containing an `id` (a `TokenID` Enum), a `value` (usually a string), and source location information (where it came from in the input).
  - Generates a stream of `Token` objects from string inputs, which can come from file objects or indeed just be a string or an iterable of strings.
- - Provides some TokenMatch subclasses with additional capabilities, such as converting the `value` string to something more appropriate (e.g., an integer for a string of digits match).
+ - Provides some TokenMatch subclasses with additional capabilities, such as converting the `value` string to something more appropriate (e.g., `TokenMatchInt` which will convert the token string into an integer).
   - Can be extended for further custom token processing by subclassing TokenMatch.
  - Can switch rule sets triggered by specific tokens for modal tokenizing.

 There is also a TokStreamEnhancer providing:
- - Concatenation of multiple input streams
+ - Concatenation of multiple input streams.
- - N-level "peek" / "unget"
+ - N-level "peek" / "unget".
  - A way to remember ("mark") a spot in the token stream and, if desired, unget tokens ("unwind") all the way back to that point.
  - Two more ways (beyond just StopIteration) to handle EOF: a one-time EOF token prior to the StopIteration, or an infinite supply of EOF tokens (never causing StopIteration).